 As the bottle clears so does the mind.

 They work wonders for adults too!
 I have a few sitting on my desk to help me calm down, alleviate anxiety, meditate, focus, and help clear away writer’s block.

 Yes, they really work!

-Calm down jars and bottles are also commonly used as a timer for those that use “time-outs” as a discipline technique.
+DIY calm down jars are also commonly used as a timer for those that use “time-outs” as a discipline technique.
 I haven’t personally tried this method but it sounds simple.

 The bottle is shaken and the child is told to watch the glitter.
 When it settles they can get up again.
 No muss, no fuss.

 DIY Calm Down Sensory Bottles 101

 There is a lot of science that goes into making DIY calm down sensory bottles.
 The type of ingredients and amounts used will determine properties of the bottle including how long it takes to settle.
 This is important if you will be using it as a timer.
 Make them with your children for a great science lesson.

 You really need to make a few of your own before you even have a vague idea of what you are doing.